KoNekoD/supervisord-monitor/README.md

 docker run --detach --name supervisord-monitor-override -p "10011:8080" supervisord-monitor-override
 ```

+The main trick is that you can close write access to these keys so that you can't change them afterward

 ### 2. docker-compose
 In a specific folder, create docker-compose.yml:
 Be sure to create a jwt folder that will become volume manually, otherwise the created folder will have root privileges, which will break key creation(The jwt folder should always be there, it contains the keys)